MicroByre/public-assessments/uiux/README.md

 2. Implement a very small portion of that wireframe in your favorite UI technology.
 3. Document what you have done for us to review.

-For item (1), this should be a short document with simple line diagrams for the wireframe.
+For item (1), the design:

+ * You should make a short document with simple line diagrams for the wireframe.
 It doesn't have to be polished but it should contain enough of a description to understand what the full user interface might look like.
-If you want to embelish the user interface with additional CRUD tasks like "create experiment" / "delete experiment", that's great but not required.
-We simple want data visualization & navigation.
+ * If you want to embellish the user interface in the design with additional CRUD tasks like "create experiment" / "delete experiment", that's great but not required.
+ * We simply want data visualization & navigation.

-Use the tools you are familiar with to create the wireframe and design document.
+ * Use the tools you are familiar with to create the wireframe and design document.
 If you use Word, Figma, etc., just provide a PDF file of the output.

-Keep in mind that there might be thousands of experiments, chemicals, strains, etc. even though the sample data set is small.
+ * Keep in mind that there might be thousands of experiments, chemicals, strains, etc. even though the sample data set is small.

-For item (2), the implementation, we obviously have a preference for React and that would be the simplest way to proceed.
-If you want to use something else, that is just fine.
-All we want to see is that you can hook up your front end to the backend with some aspect of your design.
+For item (2), the implementation:

+ * We obviously have a preference for React and that would be the simplest way to proceed.
+ * If you want to use something else, that is just fine.
+ * All we want to see is that you can hook up your front end to the backend with some aspect of your design.
-Also, the user interface doesn't have to be very pretty.
-That said, you can get a long way for free with toolkits like UIkit (see https://getuikit.com).
-Just don't spend too much time on making it look good.
+ * The user interface doesn't have to be very pretty.
+ * **Don't spend too much time on making it look good.
+We aren't looking at that aspect of your implementation**
+ * You can get good results quickly with toolkits like UIkit (see https://getuikit.com)

+For item (3), documentation:

+ * Help us find and navigate what you have done by being clear and concise.
-For item (3), place all your documentation in the `uiux/docs` folder and update the README.md with an inventory of the documentation files and technical instructions for running your implementation.
+ * Place all your documentation in the `uiux/docs` folder and update the README.md with an inventory of the documentation files
+ * Provide us any additional ttechnical instructions for running your implementation (if any)

 Keep in mind:

  * Keep things brief (less than 2 hours, 3 hours max).
  * We want to see how you approach the problem and how you communicate.
  * This is less about technical execution.

-In a real world situation, you would have a lot more time to do all the tasks above in a much more complete fashion.
+ * In a real world situation, you would have a lot more time to do all the tasks.

 ## What to turn in